Acceptable Use Policy

 3. You must not abuse the Service itself

-- You must not scrape, crawl, or harvest data from the Service beyond the normal use of its interface.
+- You must not scrape, crawl, or harvest data from the Service beyond normal use of its interface.

 - You must not build or train competing products, AI models, or datasets using the Service, its outputs, or any content we generate.